RTEMS/rtems-docs/c-user/config/bdbuf.rst

 CONSTANT:
     ``CONFIGURE_APPLICATION_NEEDS_LIBBLOCK``

-DATA TYPE:
+OPTION TYPE:
-    Boolean feature macro.

-RANGE:
-    Defined or undefined.
+    This configuration option is a boolean feature define.

-DEFAULT VALUE:
+DEFAULT CONFIGURATION:
-    This is not defined by default.
+    If this configuration option is undefined, then the described feature is not enabled.

 DESCRIPTION:
-    Provides a Block Device Cache configuration.
+    In case this configuration option is defined, then the Block Device Cache is initialized during system initialization.

 NOTES:
-    Each option of the Block Device Cache configuration can be explicitly set by the user with the configuration options below.
-The Block Device Cache is used for example by the RFS and DOSFS file systems.
+    Each option of the Block Device Cache (bdbuf) configuration can be explicitly set by the user with the configuration options below.
+The Block Device Cache is used for example by the RFS and DOSFS filesystems.

 .. index:: CONFIGURE_BDBUF_BUFFER_MAX_SIZE